 It’s going to take a few minutes to get everything set up, but you can start TODAY.

-How have educational centres responded to the coronavirus?
+How have educational centers responded to the coronavirus?

 When the World Health Organisation recommended social distancing as a way to stop the virus from spreading, people across the world were slow to act.

-Fast-forward a few weeks later and we understand why groups gatherings should be cancelled.
+Fast-forward a few weeks later and we understand why group gatherings should be canceled.

-Some countries decided to close down schools and educational centres nation-wide, like:
+Some countries decided to close down schools and educational centers nation-wide, like:

 - Saudi Arabia